 Generally, you’ll be able to tell if an online broker is regulated on the broker’s website.
 The broker will usually list its regulation at the bottom of its website.
 Disclosure laws mandate that the broker include the regulation in its company information.

 If not at the bottom of the website, the regulation will likely be in one of the company hyperlinks.
 Additionally, the major regulatory bodies in the US have their own lists of the companies they oversee.
 Note: if a broker is not transparent or upfront about its regulation, that is a major red flag.

 What should I look for in an online broker?

 In addition to making sure that an online broker is regulated, you should also look for an online broker who is high-tech, has good customer service, offers research and data tools, has fast withdrawal and deposit times, and charges fair fees and commissions.
+Whether you are looking for a non-specialized stock broker or a more specialized broker such as a forex broker or CPD broker, you should consider these core factors before making your decision.
 There are many more qualities of a good online broker, but these five are some of the biggest ones.

 You don’t want to be constantly frustrated, spending your days trying to fix the broker’s software.
 That takes away from valuable trading time.
 Make sure a broker has a glitch-free system.
 Customer reviews are almost always likely to mention if a brokerage firm has technology issues, as that is universally frustrating.

 Customer service should be responsive, friendly, and knowledgeable.
 It shouldn’t take a company more than forty-eight hours to respond to an email, and even that’s pushing it.
 High-quality customer support is a key indicator of a good firm.

 A good online broker will offer you research and data tools, which can help you make decisions before you execute trades.
 Whether this data and commentary is self-generated or outsourced, it is an important database to have at your fingertips when trading.